sebdah/dynamic-dynamodb/README.md

     optional arguments:
+      -h, --help            show this help message and exit -c CONFIG, --config CONFIG
+                            Read configuration from a configuration file
-      -h, --help            show this help message and exit --dry-run             Run without making any changes to your DynamoDB table --daemon DAEMON       Run Dynamic DynamoDB as a daemon [start|stop|restart] --check-interval CHECK_INTERVAL
+      --dry-run             Run without making any changes to your DynamoDB table --daemon DAEMON       Run Dynamic DynamoDB as a daemon [start|stop|restart] --check-interval CHECK_INTERVAL
                             How many seconds should we wait between the checks (default: 300)
-      --version             Print current version number
+      --log-file LOG_FILE   Send output to the given log file --version             Print current version number
       --aws-access-key-id AWS_ACCESS_KEY_ID
                             Override Boto configuration with the following AWS